ttscoff/Slogger/README.md

 ## Features ##

-- Slogger 2.x uses a plugin architecture to allow extensibility.
+- Slogger 2.x uses a plugin architecture to allow easy extension
     - Default plugins:
         -  Gist (gists created in the last 24 hours.
 Title and description only, logged as a single digest)
-        -  Flickr (images uploaded in the last 24 hours, each as an individual post)
+        -  Flickr (images uploaded in the last 24 hours, each as an individual post.
+Can handle multiple accounts)
         -  Last.fm (Scrobbled songs for the current day)
-        -  RSS feeds (designed to pull in your blog posts with leading image and excerpt (optionally markdownified))
+        -  RSS feeds (designed to pull in your blog posts with leading image and excerpt (optionally markdownified).
+Handles multiple feeds)
-        -  Twitter (Tweets and Favorites for the day as digest entries)
+        -  Twitter (Tweets and Favorites for the day as digest entries, handles multiple Twitter accounts)
         -  Foursquare (Checkins for the day)
 - Slogger can be called with a single argument that is a path to a local image, and an entry will be created for that image.
     - You can use this with a folder action or launchd task to add files from a folder connected to something like <http://IFTTT.com>.
 Any images added to the watched folder will be turned into journal entries.